krasimir/react-in-patterns/book/chapter-8/README.md

 I'm obsessed by making my code simpler.
 I didn't say *smaller* because having less code doesn't mean that is simple and easy to work with.
 I believe that big part of the problems in the software industry come from the unnecessary complexity.
 Complexity which is a result of our own abstractions.
 You know, we (the programmers) like to abstract.
 We like placing things in black boxes and hope that these boxes work together.

 [Flux](http://facebook.github.io/flux/) is an architectural design pattern for building user interfaces.
 It was introduced by Facebook at their [F8](https://youtu.be/nYkdrAPrdcw?t=568) conference.
 Since then, lots of companies adopted the idea and it seems like a good pattern for building front-end apps.
 Flux is very often used with [React](http://facebook.github.io/react/).
 Another library released by Facebook.
-I myself use React+Flux/Redux in my [daily job](http://antidote.me/) and I could say that the simplicity is one of the main benefits.
-This combination helps creating apps faster and at the same time keeps the code well organized.
+I myself use React+Flux/Redux in my [daily job](http://antidote.me/) and I could say that it is simple and really flexible.
+The pattern helps creating apps faster and at the same time keeps the code well organized.

 ## Flux architecture and its main characteristics

 ![Basic flux architecture](./fluxiny_basic_flux_architecture.jpg)

 The main actor in this pattern is the *dispatcher*.
 It acts as a hub for all the events in the system.
 Its job is to receive notifications that we call *actions* and pass them to all the *stores*.
-The store decides if it is interested or not and reacts by changing its internal state.
+The store decides if it is interested or not and reacts by changing its internal state/data.
 That change is triggering re-rendering of the *views* which are (in our case) React components.
 If we have to compare Flux to the well known MVC we may say that the store is similar to the model.
 It keeps the data and its mutations.

-The actions are coming to the dispatcher either from the views or from other part of the system like services.
+The actions are coming to the dispatcher either from the views or from other parts of the system, like services.
 For example a module that performs a HTTP request.
 When it receives the result it may fire an action saying that the request was successful.

-A wrong data flow is one of the biggest pitfalls in flux.
-For example, we may have an access to the store in our views but we should never call store methods that mutate its internal state.
-This should only happen via actions.
-Or we may end up with a store that receives an action and dispatches another one.

 ## Implementing a Flux architecture

 As every other popular concept Flux also has some [variations](https://medium.com/social-tables-tech/we-compared-13-top-flux-implementations-you-won-t-believe-who-came-out-on-top-1063db32fe73).
-Very often to understand something we have to implement it ourself.
+Very often to understand something we have to implement it.
 In the next few sections we will create a library that provides helpers for building the Flux pattern.

 ### The dispatcher

 In most of the cases we need a single dispatcher.
 Because it acts as a glue for the rest of the parts it makes sense that we have only one.
-There are two inputs to the dispatcher - actions and stores.
+The dispatcher needs to know about two things - actions and stores.
 The actions are simply forwarded to the stores so we don't necessary have to keep them.
 The stores however should be tracked inside the dispatcher so we can loop through them:

 ![the dispatcher](./fluxiny_the_dispatcher.jpg)